About

 3) grassroots and elite normative power and agency in the Global Majority.

-I am a member of the Board of Directors of ASIAC – Italian Association for Studies on Central Asia and the Caucasus, and member of the editorial board of the journal Studies on Central Asia and the Caucasus.
+I am a member of the Board of Directors of ASIAC – Italian Association for Studies on Central Asia and the Caucasus, and of the editorial board of the journal Studies on Central Asia and the Caucasus.

 Latest Publications: